SMILE Emotional Health and Wellbeing

 – Professor Barry Carpenter, CBE, PhD.
 Professor of Mental Health in Education, Oxford Brookes University.
 (January 2020)

-As this project develops we anticipate all of the resources becoming available to order online.
-For the moment, though, you can easily place and order by downloading the PDF order form, filling it in and emailing or posting it back to us.
 You can find out more by visiting the Forest Oak School Smile Resources pages and watching Amanda Mordey’s forthcoming podcast on recoverycurriculum.org.